-WHERE IS CENOTE ZACI
+WHERE IS CENOTE ZACI?

 Cenote Zaci is located in the middle of Valladolid which makes it one of the easiest cenotes to visit while you are in town.

-HOW TO GET TO CENOTE ZACI
+HOW TO GET TO CENOTE ZACI?

-A taxi ride from Valladolid to Cenote Zaci should be no more than 50 MXN, so if there are a few of you it works out better to split the cost.
+A taxi ride from Valladolid to the cenote should be no more than 50 MXN, so if there are a few of you it works out better to split the cost.

 Yucatan Peninsula is said to be the safest place to drive in Mexico when it comes to getting behind the wheel yourself, so it’s definitely an option to consider.

-ZACI CENOTE ENTRANCE FEE & OPENING HOURS
+WHAT ARE ZACI CENOTE ENTRANCE FEE & OPENING HOURS?

-The entrance fee to Cenote Zaci is 30 MXN which makes it one of the most affordable cenotes in Yucatán, Mexico.
+The entrance fee to Cenote Zaci is 60 MXN which makes it one of the most affordable cenotes in Yucatán, Mexico.

-Cenote Zaci is open from 8:00 am to 5:30 pm – 7 days a week.
+The Cenote Zaci opening hours are 8:00 am to 5:30 pm – 7 days a week.

 ARRIVING AT CENOTES ZACI

-Whether you arrive by foot, bike, taxi or car you’ll first have to find your way to the ticket office before passing through to the Zaci Cenote.
+Whether you arrive by foot, bike, taxi, or car you’ll first have to find your way to the ticket office before passing through to the Zaci Cenote.

-Some say if you go straight to the restaurant and order some food and drinks you’ll able to get access to the cenote without having to pay the entrance fee at the ticket office.
+Some say if you go straight to the restaurant and order some food and drinks you’ll be able to get access to the cenote without having to pay the entrance fee at the ticket office.

 WHAT TO EXPECT AT CENOTE ZACI VALLADOLID

 Once you’ve purchased your ticket at the ticket office you’ll be able to go down the stone staircase that leads into Cenote Zaci Valladolid.

-If you want to go for a swim you can simply leave your valuables on the ledge of Cenotes Zaci and dive on in.
+If you want to go for a swim you can leave your valuables on the ledge of Cenotes Zaci and dive on in.

 There are also bathrooms available in the park but you’ll have to pay 5 MXN to use them.
-You can also rent life vests for a small fee if you need one
+You can also rent life vests for a small fee if you need one.

 There are also a couple of man-made waterfall streams that fall down like a curtain into the natural swimming hole below.

-Another unique thing about Zaci Cenote is that there is a pathway around the entire area making it easy to explore all four corners.
+Another unique thing about this cenote is that there is a pathway around the entire area, making it easy to explore the entire circumference of the sinkhole.

-Otherwise, you can enter the water quite easily via the numerous staircases on the edges of the swimming hole.
+Otherwise, you can easily enter the water via the numerous staircases on the edges of the swimming hole.
 Beware that the staircase might be slippery when wet.

 Not only is it within walking distance from the main square in Valladolid but it is also the cheapest cenote I visited in Yucatán.

 Its natural beauty and unique features are what make Cenote Zaci one of the best in the area and it’s for sure not to be missed on your Mexico itinerary!

-Hot Tip → Remember to get there as early as possible when doors open at 8:00 am as it’s a much better experience without hoards of other tourists around during the day.
+Travel Tip → Remember the Cenote Zaci hours and get there as early as possible when doors open at 8:00 am as it’s a much better experience without hoards of other tourists around during the day.

 WHERE TO STAY IN VALLADOLID

-Valladolid has hundreds of accommodations to choose from so I have narrowed it down to a few of the best places to stay in Valladolid to suit the needs of luxury travelers and budget backpackers.
-See the list of accommodations below that I personally recommend:
+Valladolid has hundreds of accommodations to choose from so I have narrowed it down to a few of the best places to stay in Valladolid to suit the needs of luxury travelers, budget backpackers, and everyone in between.

 Luxury: Mayan Majesty Boutique Hotel